Daddy Never Was the Cadillac Kind

 "Daddy Never Was the Cadillac Kind" is a song written by Dave Gibson and Bernie Nelson, and recorded by American country music band Confederate Railroad.
 It was released in 1994 as the lead-off single from their album Notorious.
 It peaked at number 9 the United States, and number 7 in Canada.
-It is their last top ten in the United States to date, while they'd have one more top ten in Canada.
+It is their last top ten in the United States.

+Content

+The song is about the narrator's father, who rejects the concepts of material wealth when his son purchases a Cadillac automobile.
+In the final verse, the father dies and his body is ironically driven off in a Cadillac Hearse to his burial site.

 Music video

 The music video was directed by Martin Kahan, and is entirely in black and white.